 Skip to main content Skip to footer

-Diabetes Closed Loop Systems (CLS)
+National On-boarding Team for Closed Loop Systems (CLS)

 In February 2023, a Value Case was approved to create a national CLS onboarding team, working closely with Health Boards, to provide dedicated on-boarding capacity to deploy CLS devices to individuals with type 1 diabetes.
 In 2021/22 the Scottish Government invested £14.6 million to improve patients access to a range of diabetes technologies.
 However, some Health Boards faced challenges rolling the devices to patients within the expected timeframe.